 It was a time when a middle-class girl from rural Virginia could have a dream, make every possible mistake along the way and become a world champion and, later, a world icon – always in balance between sport, fashion and folk art in a patriarchal culture without excuse who would not listen to any of this.

-Moving to the next logical step in his evolution as a master storyteller, Chas Smith, the world’s most popular surf journalist today, created his first documentary film, Trouble: The Lisa Andersen Story, at the quarterly screenings of the Florida Surf Film Festival in New Smyrna Beach and Jacksonville last week.
-That’s exactly where Lisa caught the virus, once her family moved to Ormond Beach, between NSB and Jax.
-From the beginning, Lisa’s alcoholic father and severe mother were fiercely opposed to her new passion.
-They assumed that all surfers were lazy surfers – and they were right.
-After all, it was Florida in the early 1980s.
-But under the pungent clouds of a pot, a breath of innocence spread through the air.
-It was a time when you could bask in the freedom of imagination, earn the respect of rebellious individualism, and have a lot of fun, for God’s sake.
-A time when a tomboy could become a sexual symbol simply by falling off a towel or breaking a layback.
+Taking the next logical step in his evolution as a master storyteller, Chas Smith, the most in vogue surf journalist in the world right now, premiered his first documentary film, Trouble: The Lisa Andersen Story, at the Florida Surf Film Festival’s quarterly screenings in New Smyrna Beach and Jacksonville last week.
+Appropriate, considering that’s exactly where Lisa caught the bug, once her family moved to Ormond Beach, between NSB and Jax.
+From the start, Lisa’s alcoholic father and stern mother were vehemently opposed to her newfound passion.
+They assumed all surfers were lazy stoners — and they were right. read more